msprev/fzf-bibtex/readme.md

 go install github.com/msprev/fzf-bibtex/cmd/bibtex-cite@latest
 ```

-### Why these dependencies
+### Why these dependencies?

 Parsing BibTeX is a non-trivial task.
 It is best to do it in a
-well-understood and reliable way.
-I use an extremely stable, reliable,
+well-understood and reliable way.  fzf-bibtex uses an extremely stable,
-and widely used parser, `bibtool`, which is the benchmark for parsing
+reliable, and widely used parser, `bibtool`, which is the benchmark for
-BibTeX.
-Writing my own BibTeX parser from scratch, or using someone
-else's half-written module, would be a recipe for bugs.

-My goal was a tool with no noticable lag in searching, even for
+parsing BibTeX.
+The goal of fzf-bibtex is to have no noticable delay
-extremely large BibTeX files.
-I wrote an early verion of this tool with
+when searching, even for extremely large BibTeX files.
+Writing it with
-Python and I was dissatified with the performance.
-Rewriting it in a
-language like Go that is both compiled and optimised for IO dealt with
-any performance issues and achieved the responsiveness I wanted.
+Go allows the desired responsiveness to be achieved.

 ## Command line use